CheyenneMDavid/ForagingLink-API/README.md

 Initially followed a structure similar to the DRF-API walkthrough project, which focused on posts and comments.
 My intent was to create a subject-focused blog where only administrators could author posts while allowing users to comment on one another's contributions.
 This required a deeper understanding of the requirements and how to meet them effectively.

-#### Written Tests

-The writing of tests to ensure applications were functioning correctly.
-This process helped identify and resolve issues, such as adjusting the pagination settings to meet the specific requirements of the courses app.
-This issue, which did not initially affect the application's functionality, highlighted an aspect of the logic that needed refinement and more nuanced handling for the courses app.

 #### Reflective Development

 Regularly revisiting the naming conventions used across models and endpoints to ensure consistency and clarity, which enhanced maintainability.